fabricjs/fabricjs.github.io/src/content/docs/api/classes/ActiveSelection.md

 Legacy identifier of the class.
 Prefer using utils like isType or instanceOf Will be removed in fabric 7 or 8.
 The setter exists to avoid type errors in old code and possibly current deserialization code.
+DO NOT build new code around this type value

 #### TODO